grantwinney/blog/content/posts/learn/_csharp/csharp-null-conditional-and-null-coalescing-operators/index.md

 The [null-conditional operator](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/member-access-operators#null-conditional-operators--and-) allows you to call a deeply-nested class member, where anything in the chain of objects might be null, and it returns null instead of throwing an exception.

 In the above code, for example, the Company has a name.
 But what if it didn't, and you tried to get the length of it for some reason?
 It would throw an exception if you didn't check for null first.
-Null conditional operator to the rescue.
+Null conditional `??` operator to the rescue!

 ```csharp
 // Returns a valid company name